 Ultimately, the plan is a huge win for the entire state of New York.
 It represents growth and modernization throughout the investment community of the state and will provide opportunities which were previously unavailable.

 If you need help understanding NYS deferred compensation and its many distinct changes, you can post your legal need on UpCounsel’s marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.